 The decision in Masson

 Masson is an important case for various reasons, not least of all for the Court’s acceptance that the term “parent” within the Commonwealth statutory scheme for the making of parenting orders accommodates a person who is a parent according to ordinary, contemporary Australian understandings.
-This is where the law differs per state; these proceedings in the UK as handled by Peters and may would be different than them being handled here.
-As an example, here that included a man who provided his sperm to a friend so that she could conceive a child, on the understanding that he would be the child’s father; who maintained an extremely close relationship with the child even though the child lived with the friend and her female partner; and who sought Family Court orders sharing parental responsibility between himself and the two women.
+Here that included a man who provided his sperm to a friend so that she could conceive a child, on the understanding that he would be the child’s father; who maintained an extremely close relationship with the child even though the child lived with the friend and her female partner; and who sought Family Court orders sharing parental responsibility between himself and the two women.